navaismo/FPBXMOD_webrtc2sip/README.md

 ### Tarball webrtc2sip ###

 INSTALLATION:
-1. Open the FreePBX GUI in your Browser Go to ADMIN---->Module Admin.
+1. Open the FreePBX GUI in your Browser Go to ADMIN --> Module Admin.
 2. Then choose Upload Module.
 Browse for the webrtc2sip-0.1.tar.gz tarball.
 3. Navigate to Unsupported Modules select the New Module & install the Module.